-Defining and Training our Recommendation Model¶
+Defining and Training our Recommendation Model#

-Optimize model ‘Precision’: It means that you will give preference to having a precise model at the risk of missing positive predictions.
+Means that you will give preference to having a precise model at the risk of missing positive predictions.

-Optimize model ‘Recall’: It means that you will give preference to having an opportunistic model over a precise model.
+Means that you will give preference to having an opportunistic model over a precise model.

-Optimize model ‘F1 Score’: It is a trade-off between being precise and opportunistic.
+Is a trade-off between being precise and opportunistic.